 Environmental Emergency Program

-The Ministry's Environmental Emergency Program is responsible for responding to spills of hazardous materials and harmful substances.
-The program develops and implements tools to prevent, prepare for and respond to oil spills, chemical spills, and spills of any substance (e.g. salt, canola oil) that could disturb or harm the natural environment.
+The Environmental Emergency Program is responsible for responding to hazardous materials spills.
+The program develops and implements tools to prevent, prepare for and respond to oil spills, chemical spills, and spill of any substance that could disturb or harm the environment.

 - Environmental Emergency Response Officers